Nassau County LLC Publication Costs & Fees: 2026 Guide

 How Nassau County's Designation Process Works

 Unlike NYC counties where the clerk assigns specific newspapers, Nassau County maintains a list of approved newspapers and you choose which ones to use (one daily, one weekly).
+This gives you flexibility to shop for the best rates.

 Step 1: Contact the County Clerk